-There’s always been a fascination to these eccentric devices since the early days of experimenting.
-Modular synthesis is still largely known as a fluid and experimental form of music-making.
-From the very first album composed by Morton Subotnick using the first BUCHLA 100 series on ‘Silver Apples On The Moon’ to more contemporary productions, even making a scene on FACT’s Against The Clock series.
+Modular synthesis is still largely known as a fluid and experimental form of music-making, whether you’re referencing the very first synth-based album (composed by Morton Subotnick using the Buchla 100 series on Silver Apples of the Moon) to more contemporary productions like FACT’s Against the Clock series.

-Moog Unit (MU) Format:
+Moog Unit (MU) format

-Serge Tcherepnin was a French composer and designer in the 1970s that developed his own format at the California Institute of The Arts.
-His vision for a Serge system (3U) was to create a ‘synthesizer for the people’ using banana jacks and 4U modules.
-Stylized on a uniform panel, these modules and systems are available via Random Source and independent builders making prints and kits available for DIY users.
+Serge Tcherepnin was a French composer and designer that developed his own format at the California Institute of The Arts in the ‘70s.
+His vision for a “Serge System” (3U) was to create a “synthesizer for the people” using banana jacks and 4U modules.
+Stylized on a uniform panel, these modules and systems are available via Random Source, and many independent builders make prints and kits for DIY users.